United Methodist Church proposes historic split over gay marriage and LGBT clergy - KTVZ

 “The impasse is such that we have come to the realization that we just can’t stay that way any longer,” he said.

-The new proposal calls for a traditionalist Methodist denomination that would continue its opposition to gay marriage and the ordination to LGBT clergy.
-A separate denomination would allow same-sex weddings and gay clergy.
+The proposal calls for a new traditionalist Methodist denomination opposed to gay marriage and ordination of LGBT clergy.
+The current United Methodist Church will allow same-sex weddings and gay clergy.

-The Rev. Keith Boyette, president of the traditionalist Wesleyan Covenant Association, called the separation plan “a fair and equitable solution that puts decades of conflict behind us and gives us a hopeful future,” according to the news service.
+The Rev. Keith Boyette, president of the traditionalist Wesleyan Covenant Association, defended the separation as “a fair and equitable solution that puts decades of conflict behind us and gives us a hopeful future,” according to the news service.

 The church’s worldwide conference in May would need to approve the historic restructuring.